amiraslanaslani/Data-Guard/README.md

 ## Add your own algorithm
 Each algorithm that used in this program should extends `CryptoAlgorithm` class and added to `CryptoConstants` class.

+## Use as Library
+If you want to use this project as a library, then you can import `crypto.CryptoTools`.
+There is many methods inside `crypto.CryptoTools` that you can call them from another programmes.